Khairlanji massacre

-The Kherlanji massacre (or Khairlanji massacre) refers to the murders of four Scheduled Caste citizens by villagers of Khairlanji on 29 September 2006.
-The killings took place in a small village in India named Kherlanji, located in the Bhandara district of the state of Maharashtra.
+The Khairlanji massacre (or Kherlanji massacre) was the murder of four Scheduled Caste citizens by villagers of Khairlanji on 29 September 2006.
+The killings took place in the small Indian village of Khairlanji (Kherlanji), located in the Bhandara district of the state of Maharashtra.

 History

 On 29 September 2006, four members of the Bhotmange family belonging to a Scheduled caste were murdered in a small village called Kherlanji in Maharashtra.
-Enraged by a police complaint lodged the previous day by Surekha over a land dispute, the accused dragged out Surekha Bhaiyyalal Bhotmange and two of her sons (Sudhir & Roshan, who was visually impaired) and daughter(Priyanka) and asked the sons to rape the daughter, and when they refused, mutilated their genitals.
-Priyanka was dragged into a cattle shed and was raped brutally, and so was Surekha.
-Some also stated that the naked bodies of Priyanka and Surekha were paraded through the village before dumping them in the canal running near the village.
+Enraged by a police complaint lodged the previous day by Surekha Bhaiyyalal Bhotmange over a land dispute, the accused dragged out Surekha, two of her sons and a daughter, paraded them naked in the village and then hanged them to death.
 The accused were members of various backward castes.
-During the process of this massacre, most of the villagers remained passive spectators, while the few who tried to intervene were overpowered.
-The criminal act was in fact carried out by assailants from the numerically dominant Kunbi caste (classified as Other Backward Classes) for "opposing" the requisition of their field to have a road built over it.
+The criminal act was in fact carried out by assailants from the numerically dominant Kunbi caste(classified as Other Backward Classes) for "opposing" the requisition of their field to have a road built over it.
 Initial reports suggested that the women were gang-raped before being murdered.
-Though CBI investigations concluded that the women were not raped, there were allegations of bribery of doctors who performed the post-mortem, and of corruption.
+Though CBI investigations concluded that the women were not raped, serious doubt was cast on the reliability of these probes, amid allegations of bribery of doctors who performed the post-mortem, and of corruption.

 There were allegations that the local police shielded the alleged perpetrators in the ongoing investigation.
 A government report on the killings, prepared by the social justice department and YASHADA —the state academy of developmental administration, has implicated top police officers, doctors and even a BJP member of the Legislative Assembly, Madhukar Kukade in an alleged coverup and hindering the investigations.
 Kukade has denied these charges, saying that he had not even been in Kherlanji in months.
-The state Home Minister R. R. Patil admitted to initial lapses in police investigation and said that five policemen suspended in the investigation of the killings have been dismissed.
-In December 2006, CBI filed a chargesheet against 11 persons under charges of murder, criminal conspiracy, unlawful assembly with deadly weapons and outraging the modesty of women.
-CBI also said that it will investigate the role of the 36 people under detention.
+However, the state Home Minister R. R. Patil admitted to initial lapses in police investigation and said that five policemen suspended in the investigation of the killings had been dismissed.
+In December 2006, CBI filed a charge-sheet against 11 persons on charges of murder, criminal conspiracy, unlawful assembly with deadly weapons and outraging the modesty of women.
+CBI also said that it will investigate the role of the 36 people in detention.

-The media coverage of the incident was initially weak, but picked up momentum after an investigative feature article by Sabrina Buckwalter with the help of social activist Deelip Mhaske in The Times of India provided the first mainstream, in-depth coverage of the massacre.
+The media coverage of the incident was initially weak and omitted any mention of caste, but picked up momentum after the Dalit-led protests across Maharashtra grew stronger.
+An investigative feature article by Sabrina Buckwalter with the help of social activist Deelip Mhaske in The Times of India provided the first mainstream, in-depth coverage of the massacre.

 In September 2008, six people were given the death sentence for the crime.
 However, on 14 July 2010, the Nagpur bench of the High Court commuted the death penalty awarded to the six convicted to a 25-year rigorous imprisonment jail sentence.